The difference between unsubsidized and subsidized loans

 There are several types of student loans out there—and until you receive a financial aid package from a college, you may not know what you’re eligible for.
 Keep these definitions in mind from the beginning and you may be able to save money on your student loans over the long term.

-What kinds of student loans are there?
+Types of student loans

 Student loans can be divided into two general types: federal and private.

-Federal student loans are provided by the government, and to qualify, you need to file a Free Application for Federal Student Aid (FAFSA®).
-Federal loans have a standard interest rate—that’s set by the government—and can offer more flexibility (especially in their repayment options) than private loans.
-Note: Federal direct loans are sometimes referred to as “Stafford” loans—they’re the same thing.
+Federal student loans (Formerly known as “Stafford” loans) are provided by the government, and to qualify, you need to file a Free Application for Federal Student Aid (FAFSA®).
+Federal loans have a standard interest rate—that’s set by the government—and may offer more flexibility in their repayment options than private loans.
+Types of federal student loans include:

 • Direct subsidized loans